drewlyton/blog-posts/Rubber Ducking Docs.md

 What just happened?
 Well, Player_1 and Player_2 had a conversation about an error Player_1 is experiencing.
 They left that conversation with Player_2 still having no understanding of the problem and Player_1 still having no actionable solution to test other than, "wait 30 minutes".

 This conversation was a *waste of time*.
 Both parties entered and exited in the same state.
-This is an example of what I see as *conversation - not communication*.
-Communication looks something like this:
+This is an example of what I see as *conversation* - not *communication*.
+Let's see how this scene changes if Player_1 already made a *Rubber Ducking Doc*:

 ---